 Step 6 of 6 - accept default, click "Save" button

-*Note: If you are using S-Docs with another AppExchange managed package – your field name in step 3 above will need to accommodate for the double underscore in the field name, which is not allowed by salesforce.
-Since your API name includes the domain name of the package followed by two underscores and then the object name (e.g. package__ChangeToYourCustomObj__c), you will need to use the replace the first double underscore with “_u_” and remove the remaining “__c”.
+*Note: If you are using S-Docs with another AppExchange managed package – your field name in step 3 above will need to accommodate for the double underscore in the field name, which is not allowed by Salesforce.
+Since your API name includes the domain name of the package followed by two underscores and then the object name (e.g. package__ChangeToYourCustomObj__c), you will need to replace the first double underscore with “_u_” and remove the remaining “__c”.
 In our example, your field name should be set to: package_u_CustomObj.

 STEP 3: Create a button to place it on your Custom Object page Layout:

 Just like using S-Docs with other objects, you need to place an S-Docs button on the record detail page layout.
 Users click the button to initiate creating a document from the record detail page.

 - Go to Setup ➤ App Setup➤ Create ➤Objects

 - From the list of custom objects, click on your Custom Object link.
 Do not click on the “edit” link.